gotchoices/appeus/agent-rules/scenarios.md

 Scenarios are narrative walkthroughs that deep-link into the running app (device/simulator).
 They live under `design/generated/scenarios/` and are fully regenerable.

+Image workflow
+- Source of truth is Markdown scenarios; HTML is a publish artifact.
+- Use screenshot builders (Android: `appeus/scripts/android-screenshot.sh`) to capture PNGs for each screen/variant/locale.
+See `appeus/reference/scenarios.md`.

 Guidelines
 - Use concrete personas and contexts
 - Include “Open in App” links with `myapp://` or web universal links carrying `screen`, `scenario`, `variant`